 - 4.5.1.
 The play timing refers to the time that a player can perform an action. - 4.5.2.
-Whenever a player gets a play timing, just before he or she chooses to do something, there is always a check timing.
+Whenever a player gets a play timing, just before they chooses to do something, there is always a check timing.
 After all Rule Actions and automatic abilities have been resolved in that check timing, that player gets a play timing. - 4.5.3.
 A player who gets a play timing chooses an action that can be chosen at that time and performs it, or chooses to do nothing.

 - 4.5.3.1.
-If he or she chooses an action, after it is resolved, unless otherwise specified, that player gets a play timing again. - 4.5.3.2.
-If he or she chooses to do nothing, the game progresses.
+If they chooses an action, after it is resolved, unless otherwise specified, that player gets a play timing again. - 4.5.3.2.
+If they chooses to do nothing, the game progresses.